esubshaik/sketch_to_face_generator/readme.md

 ## Features

-- **GAN-based Image Generation:** The project uses GANs to generate human face image based on input image.
+- **GAN-based Image Generation:** The project uses GANs to generate human face image based on input sketch image.

 - **Training with Sketch and Colored Images:** The model has been trained using a dataset containing both sketch and colored images, enabling it to understand and reconstruct facial features accurately.

 ## Usage